rust-lang/rust/src/doc/rustc-dev-guide/src/solve/coinduction.md

 ## How to implement coinduction

-While our implementation can not check for coninduction by trying to construct an infinite tree as that would take infinite ressources, it still makes sense to think of coinduction from this perspective.
+While our implementation can not check for coinduction by trying to construct an infinite tree as that would take infinite resources, it still makes sense to think of coinduction from this perspective.

 As we cannot check for infinite trees, we instead search for patterns for which we know that